pac4j/jee-pac4j/README.md

 ### Define the clients

-All the clients used to communicate with various providers (Facebook, Twitter, a CAS server...) must be defined in a specific class implementing the *org.pac4j.j2e.configuration.ClientsFactory* interface.
+All the clients used to communicate with various providers (Facebook, Twitter, a CAS server...) must be defined in a specific class implementing the *org.pac4j.core.client.ClientsFactory* interface.
 For example :

     public class MyClientsFactory implements ClientsFactory {

       @Override
-      public Clients build() {
+      public Clients build(final Object env) {
         final FacebookClient facebookClient = new FacebookClient("fbkey", "fbsecret");
         final TwitterClient twitterClient = new TwitterClient("twkey", "twsecret");
         // HTTP